malikibric/WebProg/README.md

-# Lab3
+# WEB PROGRAMMING BURCH UNIVERSITY
-Some taks I have done in Lab 3 (WEB PROGRAMMING)
+Some tasks from my classes